Why Grand Junction’s Panda Express Hasn’t Opened Yet - NewsBreak

 nbc11news.com

 GRAND JUNCTION, Colo.
-(KKCO) - Meet our Grand Rivers pet of the week, Eden!.
-Eden is back and still looking for her forever home.
-She is an eight-year-old Pitbull full of love and patience.
-Eden gets along with other dogs but would also be great in home as an only pet.
-She loves anyone she comes across and can even make a great family dog.
+(KKCO) - Meet our Roice-Hurst pet of the week, Ursa!.
+Ursa is three-year-old full of energy.
+Ursa would love a big yard to run around in and play.
+She gets along with other dogs but is selective of the one’s she likes.
+Ursa loves anyone she meets and would make a great family dog for someone with older children.

 nbc11news.com